top of page

 I don't think many would disagree with me when I say that this flower is ridiculously showy.
 I certainly did a double-take the first time I encountered one, especially since the giant delicate yellow flowers contrast so starkly with the rocky barren slopes this species calls home.

 Blazing star likes extremely well-drained soils with plenty of sunshine (and no aggressive plants to crowd them out).
-They go perfectly with silverleaf phacelia and any of our cushion plants, such as cushion buckwheat, woolly groundsel, cutleaf daisy, and Missoula phlox.
+They go perfectly with silverleaf phacelia and any of our cushion plants, such as cushion buckwheat, woolly groundsel, and cutleaf daisy.
+Remember: well drained soil, plenty of bare (or gravelly) earth to reseed.

 Blazing star is a short-lived perennial, so I recommend planting two and letting the seed heads mature.
 They reseed quite readily, and mulching with a thin layer of gravel will help ensure future generations for your garden.